 Mabel is now 2 1/2 months old and every day/hour/minute I look at her she is changing and doing new things.

 I can’t believe how lucky we have been to have such a good little girl.
 Since she was born her nighttime feeding has always been good, going from 2 feeds down to 1 feed during the night.
-She sometimes wants to play at these times in the morning and its extremely lovely when i’m tired to just see her massive smile.
-We have had a few nights where she has gone right through til the morning with no nighttime feed.
+She sometimes wants to play at these times in the morning and it’s extremely lovely when I’m tired to just see her massive smile.
+We have had a few nights where she has gone right through until the morning with no nighttime feed.
 I can only hope this increases.
 I know others have a different experience especially if their baby gets them up multiple times during the night or takes ages to go back to sleep.
 Just always think that it won’t last forever.
 You never know tomorrow may be the day when all will slot into place.

-These past couple of months have been extremely busy with Mabel meeting friends and family.
+This past couple of months have been extremely busy with Mabel meeting friends and family.
 She has been on a fair few long drives and is not fussed one bit.
 Going on a drive means sleeping time for Mabel.
-On our adventures we had to stay in a hotel a couple of weeks ago for one night which I was nervous about.
+On our adventures, we had to stay in a hotel a couple of weeks ago for one night which I was nervous about.
 I was thinking would being somewhere else mess up her routine, would she wake in the night and also wake others in the hotel up.
 I had nothing to worry about.
 We had a really big room which allowed us to put her travel cot up next to the bed and she only woke up once for a feed.